iobroker-community-adapters/ioBroker.snmp/README.md

 * (McM1957) Support to write to oids has been implemented. (#150)
 * (McM1957) Major parts of code have been rewritten so support iod writing.
 * (McM1957) States containing type information can be disabled now. (#218)
+* (McM1957) States indicatin g online and error status of devices have been added.

 ### 2.3.0 (2022-12-13)
 * (McM1957) Add support for using native datatypes for states. (#143)